Value of Quality over Quantity

 However, over the years, you begin to realize certain things, like: don’t stick a fork in an electrical socket, your parents DO know every trick in the book, it’s never a good idea to eat the yellow snow and that batting averages don’t always tell the entire story about a player.

-Quality At-Bat (QAB) – An at bat in which the batter is productive in a way that fits the situation, whether that involves advancing the runner with a sacrifice bunt or even a ground ball out, getting on base, or making the pitcher throw a lot of pitches.
-Thus, a quality at bat is not measured simply by the standard batting statistics such as batting average, on-base percentage, or slugging percentage, but by stats that show productivity regardless of result.
+Quality At-Bats (QAB) – At-bats in which the batter is productive in a way that fits the situation, whether that involves advancing the runner with a sacrifice bunt or even a ground ball out, getting on base, or making the pitcher throw a lot of pitches.
+Thus, quality at-bats are not measured simply by the standard batting statistics such as batting average, on-base percentage, or slugging percentage, but by stats that show productivity regardless of result.

 Focus on productive stats instead of batting average

 Enter Quality At-Bats (QAB).
-College programs and MLB organizations have used QAB’s to measure the development and value of players for years.
-At GameChanger, we use QAB’s to not only determine the development of a player, but also to display the success for that young player.
+College programs and MLB organizations have used QABs to measure the development and value of players for years.
+At GameChanger, we use QABs to not only determine the development of each individual player but also to display the success for that young player.

-QAB percentages are generated by a subset of stats that can be utilized by a coach to demonstrate why a player is or isn’t experiencing success.
-Smaller goals of extending a 2-strike at-bat for another 3 pitches or having at at-bat of 6 or more pitches can wear down a pitcher for the next hitter while adding to pitch count.
+QAB percentages are a subset of stats that can be utilized by a coach to demonstrate why a player is or isn’t experiencing success.
+Smaller goals of extending a 2-strike at-bat for another 3 pitches or having at at-bat of 6 or more pitches can wear down an opposing pitcher for the next hitter while adding to pitch count.
 Another stat, Hard Hit Balls (HHB) also helps to determine the ability of a hitter to have a good process and approach at the plate, despite the outcome of the at-bat.

 Combine QAB stats with coaching philosophy

-By focusing on the process or quality vs. the number of reps, coaches can help young players create better habits and muscle memory.
-Too often, young players lack the focus or discipline to slow down and work on the process of developing proper technique.
+By focusing on the process or quality of a hitters approach vs. the number of reps taken in practice, coaches can help young players create better habits and muscle memory.
+Too often, young players lack the focus or discipline to slow down and work on the process of developing proper technique and thought process.
 Rather, they see value in taking a high number reps in practice, without being mindful of what their goals or areas focus should be.
 As a coach, utilizing QAB percentages and combining that data with proper coaching can prove to be a valuable coaching tool for young developing players.

 Two-time Manager of the Year Joe Maddon

-While QAB’s are not an exact science (there is no standard value), they give players smaller, more manageable goals that helps to build confidence and provide a fun experience for players of all ability levels.
+While QABs are not an exact science (there is no standard value), they give players smaller, more manageable goals that help to build confidence and provide a fun experience for players of all ability levels.